ryanmurphy42/Murphy2025NanoUQ/README.md

 ## Data

 Data is available for the following particle-cell pairs via  Faria M et al. (2019).
 Revisiting cell–particle association in vitro: A quantitative method to compare particle performance.
 Journal of Controlled Release.
 307, 355–367. (https://doi.org/10.1016/j.jconrel.2019.06.027).
-- 150 nm polymethacrylic acid(PMA) core-shell particles
+- 150 nm polymethacrylic acid(PMA) core-shell particles with THP-1 cells.
-- 214 nm PMA-capsules
+- 214 nm PMA-capsules with THP-1 cells.
-- 633 nm PMA core-shell particles
+- 633 nm PMA core-shell particles with THP-1 cells.

 ## Guide to using the code